Q: How can I try Amazon Pinpoint?

 Some of the Amazon Pinpoint analytics charts report on endpoints, and some report on users.
 To learn more about the individual charts, see Chart Reference for Amazon Pinpoint Analytics in the Amazon Pinpoint User Guide.

 Q: How is a "session" defined?

-A session is one use of an app by the user.
 A session begins when an app is launched (or brought to the foreground), and ends when the app is terminated (or goes to the background).
 To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session.
 Total daily sessions shows the number of sessions your app has each day.
 Average sessions per daily active user shows the mean number of sessions per user per day.

 Q: How are daily and weekly retention defined?